SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Jill on a windy day at the Golden Gate Bridge

-Many also invite some of the Bay Area's top food trucks, so you can savor some tasty eats while you enjoy your beer.
+SF beer festivals also have some of the most popular local food trucks at the ready, so you can savor tasty eats while you enjoy your beer.

-If you're up for a short day trip, I've also listed some beer events that take place outside of San Francisco in the larger Bay Area.
+If you're up for a short day trip, I've also listed some Bay Area beer festivals that are just an hour or so north, east, or south of the city.

 Disclaimer: I receive a small commission from some of the links on this page.

-In addition to the events in SF, you will also find a number of SF Beer Week festivities in the North, South, and East Bay areas.
+In addition to the San Francisco beer events all around town, you will also find SF Beer Week festivities all around the Bay Area.

 3. Brews on the Bay